James "Sonny" Crockett: Television

-James Crockett, more commonly known as Sonny Crockett, is a detective in the Metro-Dade Police Department (now Miami-Dade Police Department).
+James Crockett, more commonly known as Sonny Crockett, is a detective in the Metro-Dade Police Department (now the Miami-Dade Sheriff's Office).
 He holds the rank of detective sergeant in the MDPD.

-Crockett is a former University of Florida Gators football star who had sustained an injury which put an end to his sports career.
+Crockett is a former Florida Gators star who had sustained an injury which put an end to his sports career.
 He served two tours in Vietnam – or as he calls it, the "Southeast Asia Conference".
-He joined Metro-Dade sometime after returning from Vietnam, and in the academy, he made friends with Evan Fried and Mike Orgel.
+He joined Metro-Dade sometime after returning from Vietnam, and in the academy, he made friends with Evan Freed and Mike Orgel.
 He started his police career first as an uniformed patrol officer, before getting promoted to Detective and assigned to Robbery Division under Lieutenant Frank Malone, where he was partnered with Detective Frankel.
 In 1979, Crockett and Frankel were working undercover on the case of armored car robbery by Frank Hackman and his crew, however, their covers were blown and in early 1980, after Crockett dropped him off at home, Frankel was killed by Hackman.
 Hours later, Crockett arrested Hackman, who was later sentenced to death.
-Crockett was then transferred to Vice Division, where he, Fried and Orgel were assigned to investigate illegal drug sales in nightclubs.
-When some of the nightclubs turned out to be gay bars, Orgel didn't want to participate.
-Teasing him about it, Fried outed Orgel as gay and started mistreating him with homophobic slurs.
-Crockett, who didn't know how to handle the situation, kept silent.
+Crockett was then transferred to Vice Division, where he, Freed and Orgel were assigned to investigate illegal drug sales in nightclubs.
+When some of the nightclubs turned out to be gay bars, Orgel did not want to participate.
+Teasing him about it, Freed outed Orgel as gay and started mistreating him with homophobic slurs.
+Crockett, who did not know how to handle the situation, kept silent.
 Orgel was assigned to desk duty and ended up committing "cop suicide" by attempting to arrest a suspect high on "angel dust" carrying a shotgun.
-Crockett and Fried would end up carrying the guilt of his death.
+Crockett and Freed would end up carrying the guilt of his death.

-Crockett first appears in the pilot episode of Miami Vice (1984) as an undercover vice cop on the trail of a Colombian drug lord know simply as "the Colombian."
+Crockett first appears in the pilot episode of Miami Vice (1984) as an undercover vice cop on the trail of a Colombian drug lord known simply as "the Colombian."
 While undercover he meets Ricardo "Rico" Tubbs (Philip Michael Thomas), an NYPD undercover officer, who too is on the trail of a drug dealer and cop killer, Calderone (Miguel Piñero).
 Calderone and "the Colombian" are the same person.
 Crockett and Tubbs both go undercover as Sonny Burnett and Rico Cooper respectively, trying to get closer to Calderone.
 They are successful and in the end capture him.
 Just as they go to see him in jail, Calderone makes his $2 million bail and is on his way out of the country.
 Crockett promises Tubbs that they will get him, but as reconciliation asks him if he is interested in a career in "Southern Law Enforcement" (e.g., transferring from the NYPD to the MDPD), thus beginning their new partnership.